JohnnytheShark/LinuxCreation/Login System/README.md

 #PHP + POSTGRESQL Login System

-## I wanted to create a login system for another project but wanted to how a template set created for future projects incase I wanted to reuse the code
+## I wanted to create a login system for another project and also wanted to create a template for future projects.

 ### The code in system runs off a local system between POSTGRESQL and PHP
 ----